Discover High School Mentorship Programs

 In an effort to ensure the U.S. has a skilled workforce, SkillsUSA has created a framework focused on three essential components: personal skills, workplace skills, and technical skills grounded in academics.
 With chartered associations in 50 states and three territories, participants can look for a local chapter near them.

-TeamMates Mentoring inspires youth by fostering strong relationships between mentors and their students.
-Serving more than 180 school districts across five states, the program helped almost 11,000 students find quality mentors during the 2019-2020 school year alone.
+TeamMates Mentoring inspires youth by fostering strong relationships between mentors and students.
+Serving more than 180 school districts across five states, the program helped almost 11,000 students find quality mentors during the 2019-20 school year alone.

 The school-based program focuses on creating unique connections between mentors and mentees in an effort to help students reach their maximum potential.
-Matches meet once a week at the student's school and typically engage in activities such as playing games, doing crafts, playing sports, or just talking.
+Matches meet once a week at the student's school and typically engage in activities such as playing sports and games, doing crafts, and simply talking.

 Frequently Asked Questions About High School Mentorship Programs